 But there is no real reason to do so…they don’t really give you any sense of

-the man. (adding a link to the obit from the Chicago Sun-Times)
+(adding a link to the obit from the Chicago Sun-Times)

 I met him through my friend Laura, who has been one